Is there a Xango scam or is it a genuine business opportunity?

 The company XanGo [LLC] was established in November 2002, and is a privately owned international network marketing or multi-level marketing [MLM] company based in Lehi, Utah.

-The company's name is derived from xanthones and mangosteen which are both powerful anti-oxidants.
+The company's name is derived from xanthones and mangosteen which are both

 The company markets and distributes Xango juice, a product consisting